 Apollo is an excellent app for Reddit users that acts as a streamlined portal to the social network, making its posts and features more accessible and engaging.
 It includes such features as a handy Jump Bar (which lets you switch quickly between subreddits), fully customizable gestures, and a very slick Media Viewer.
 The app’s home screen widgets offer a distilled window into various subreddits, from jokes and shower thoughts to inspirational photographs.
 It’s very useful if you don’t have time to actually browse through Reddit yourself.

-Rounding off this list, here’s the first well-known email app to have rolled out a widget.
-Spark is an excellent app that helpfully brings together all of your email accounts into a single portal.
-It now offers a fairly broad range of widgets for iOS 14, including those that display your latest emails, as well as those that display your calendar and latest events.
-It’s highly useful if you’re on the go and don’t have time to dip into your inbox and check emails directly.
+We’re ending our list on a high note by introducing a newly fashioned widget that has just made its appearance on a widely used email app.
+Spark combines all of your email accounts into one app, regardless of what platform it’s on.
+It offers a relatively broad range of widgets for iOS 14, including those that display your latest emails, as well as those that display your calendar and latest events.
+It’s beneficial if you’re on the go and don’t have time to dip into your inbox and check emails directly.

 Also, developers are always updating their apps, so it’s always worth checking your favorite apps to see if they’ve introduced a widget for iOS 14.
-To do this, simply hold down on an empty space in the home screen, and then tap the + button in the top-left corner.
-This will bring you to the widget screen, where you can scroll through the widgets available to you on the basis of the apps on your iPhone.
+To do this, hold down on an empty space in the home screen, and then tap the + button in the top-left corner.
+This will trigger a display screen that reveals the entire supply of widgets accessible to you.
+The list is customized based on the apps you have downloaded to your iPhone.